MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/index.md

 If you would like to work with Microsoft as you develop a NetAdapterCx client driver, or have feedback on the class extension, please send us an [email](mailto:netadapter@microsoft.com).

-To watch a video that discusses the future roadmap and collaboration opportunities, see the [Network Adapter Class Extension: Roadmap and Collaboration](https://www.microsoft.com/videoplayer/embed/RE5ddHE) video.
+The following video [Network Adapter Class Extension: Roadmap and Collaboration](https://www.microsoft.com/videoplayer/embed/RE5ddHE) discusses future roadmap and collaboration opportunities.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE5ddHE]